mykewe/Water_Pump_Classification/README.md

 * Xtreme Gradient Boosting (74.5%),
 * Soft Voting Classifier - All Models (79.5%)

-Random Forest turns out to be the best model
+Random Forest turns out to be the best model which ranks among the top 17%

 The data used and more information can be obtained here: https://www.drivendata.org/competitions/7/